herraa1/omega-1.4-joyfix-board-v1/README.md

 After a deeper analysis with the help of @aoineko, the author of MSXgl, it was determined that there was an implementation bug in the Omega Home Computer joystick circuit diagram which caused exactly that behavior as a result of the software interaction with the buggy hardware.

+> [!NOTE]
+> The joystick circuit bug does not affect normal operation of joysticks if the software never writes a "0" to the trigger outputs, which is the case for the vast majority of games that use just MSX joysticks and no other devices connected to the joystick ports.
+> That's probably why the bug remained undetected for such a long time.

 # The Omega mainboard 1.4 joystick circuit